IBM-Cloud/logistics-wizard/README.md

   [![Logistics Wizard on Bluemix](docs/youtube_play.png)](http://www.youtube.com/watch?v=wCxXs83-eRc "Logistics Wizard on Bluemix")

+## Try the Logistics Wizard sample

+Use [this walkthrough](WALKTHROUGH.md) to view the application in action.

 ## Deploy Logistics Wizard in Bluemix

-To deploy the full system all at once, check out the [Logistics Wizard Toolchain][toolchain_github_url]
+To deploy your own environment, check out the [Logistics Wizard Toolchain][toolchain_github_url] and get started in minutes.

 ## Architecture